AnikaKofodPetersen/Grid-Cutting/README.md

 # Grid-Cutting
-Introducing the Grid Cutting Method for removing soft tissue from Intraoral 3D photoscans.
+Introducing the Grid-Cutting Method for removing soft tissue from Intraoral 3D photoscans.
 This method is introduced in (insert publication link here) [Publication name](https://where_is.com/publication)

 (Insert picture from publication here) ![Picture from publication](image.jpg)